iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 The values of [Setting]($backend)s are provided by [SettingsDictionary]($backend)s.
 The [Settings]($backend) for the current session can be accessed via the `settings` property of [IModelHost.appWorkspace]($backend).
 You can add new dictionaries to provide settings values at any time during the session, although most dictionaries will be loaded shortly after [IModelHost.startup]($backend).

-Let's load a settings dictionary that provides values for some of the settings in the LandscapePro™ schema:
+Let's load a settings dictionary that provides values for some of the settings in the LandscapePro schema:

 ```ts
 [[include:WorkspaceExamples.AddDictionary]]